matamorphosis/Scrummage/README.md

   <img width="172" height="203" src="/app/static/images/main.png">
 </p>

-**VERSION 3.5**
+**VERSION 3.6**
 - Code efficiency enhancements and bug fixes for plugins.
 - Significant UI/UX enhancements.
-- Configuration can now be set via the settings page in the web application UI.
+- Organisation specific settings and configurations, allowing for predefined searches based on your organisation and it's users.
 - Due to the above change, if you are upgrading from version 3.4, a major update has been made to the config.json file.
-In the installation directory, there is a file called "3.5_Upgrade.py", please copy your config.json file to this directory and run the script to update it to the latest standard.
+In the installation directory, there is a file called "3.6_Upgrade.py", please copy your config.json file to this directory and run the script to update it to the latest standard.
 Running it will create a file called "config_new.json", please keep a backup of your old config.json file, and then rename the "config_new.json" file to "config.json" and move it to the config directory.
-- Several new plugins, refer to the wiki page [here](https://github.com/matamorphosis/Scrummage/wiki/The-Long-List-of-Tasks).
+- A new plugin to search GitHub repositories..
-- Please note as part of the new plugins, new libraries will need to be installed and the config.json file needs to be updated, please refer to the upgrade page [here](https://github.com/matamorphosis/Scrummage/wiki/Upgrading-Scrummage) for instructions.
-- Please note versions 3.3 - 3.5 entail a major overhaul of a lot of backend and frontend code for improved efficiency.
+- Please note versions 3.3 - 3.6 entail a major overhaul of a lot of backend and frontend code for improved efficiency.
 Please don't hesitate to reach out about any code stability issues.

 Scrummage is an OSINT tool that centralises search functionality from powerful, yet simple OSINT sites.
 This project draws inspiration mainly from two other projects, including:
 - The [Scumblr](https://github.com/Netflix-Skunkworks/Scumblr) project, which while is now deprecated, inspired this concept.